uppedtrout/Better-config/README.md

 the Wanderers.
 He is long of beard, and bears a wand of lapis lazuli in his palm, and possesses the secret of the tides of blood.
 His colour is Silver.
 His Essence is to be found in Silver, and in camphor, and in those things bearing the sign of the Moon.
 He is sometimes called SIN.
 His Gate is the first you will pass in the rituals that follow.
-HisDownloaded from www.holybooks.com Step on the Ladder of Lights is also Silver.
+His Step on the Ladder of Lights is also Silver.
 This is his Seal, which you must engrave on his metal, on the thirteenth day of the Moon in which you are working, having no other person about you who may watch you in its